rohanleach4/Accessibility-Compendium/README.md

 ## Where does accessibility start?
 Accessibility doesn’t start with developers.
 It starts at _the start_ of the project, at the top of the pyramid.
 Accessibility, at the very least should be baked into the culture of the company producing the product.
-The first physical implementation of accessibility is at the design stage.
+The first physical implementation of accessibility will probably be at the design stage.

 ## Designers vs. Creatives
 Designers are more aligned to architects, Creatives to artists.